-Helton, Cody & Associates can help our client determine who is responsible for causing their recent accident.
+Law Office of Lyndon R. Helton, PLLC can help our client determine who is responsible for causing their recent accident.
 We have helped many past clients successfully navigate heavily contested civil suits, including those pertaining to truck accidents.
 Whether your case involves a single defendant or multiple defendants sharing liability for your damages, we can help you hold them appropriately accountable.

 Filing a claim for auto insurance may seem simple enough at first, but the reality is that no insurance company has any incentive to pay a claim.
 Most insurers do everything they can to justify lowball settlement offers or deny claims whenever possible, but they must handle all claims in good faith.
 Some insurance companies, unfortunately, attempt to coerce claimants into accepting lowball settlements by preying on their desperation and lack of awareness of their rights in the aftermath of an accident.

 Having an experienced Morganton truck accident attorney assist you with your auto insurance claim can significantly reduce the chances of experiencing any unfair or unethical treatment from the insurance company.
 You are also more likely to obtain your settlement within a reasonable time with your attorney’s assistance.
 Should any disputes arise with the insurer, your attorney can correspond with them on your behalf until you reach an appropriate settlement.